 FAHC Community Grant Awardees

-The FAHC is pleased to offer grant funds of up to $15,000 to Vermont projects that integrate health care and food access, while striving to decrease nutrition and/or food insecurity in their community.
-Previous grantees of the FAHC community grants are listed below.
+The FAHC is pleased to offer grant funds to Vermont projects that integrate health care and food access, while striving to decrease nutrition and/or food insecurity in their community.
+See below for details about recently funded organizations.
+Previous grantees of the FAHC community grants are listed here.

 Recently Funded Organizations